Cam Ly Airport

 Cam Ly Airport (IATA: N/A, ICAO: VVCL) (Sân bay Cam Ly) is a small abandoned airport outside of Da Lat in Lâm Đồng Province in the Central Highlands region of Vietnam.
 It is the former site of Vietnamese National Military Academy.
 It was mainly used for military purposes and also served small aircraft including sport airplanes and helicopters.

+The former airport site is currently used for growing crops and livestock farming.